 Funding is available to exceptional UH Mānoa undergraduate students enrolled in a bachelor’s degree program who propose original research to be mentored by UH Mānoa faculty.
 The purpose of research should be to add to the collective knowledge of society.
 Research projects take many forms depending on the field of study.
 We encourage UH Mānoa students developing proposals to consider the various ways their discipline approaches research.

-Qualified students may make proposal requests for individual project-related expenses (supplies, stipend, travel, etc.)
+Qualified students may make proposal requests for project-related expenses (supplies, stipend, travel, etc.)

 Qualified students may apply for travel funds to supplement the costs of attending a specific professional conference where they will present their research or creative project.
 To be eligible, students should be the first author on the presentation, poster, or creative project.